g0tMarks/Mechanical-Keyboard-PCB/README.md

 These are some helpful shortcuts from [Ruiqui Mao's PCB guide:](https://github.com/ruiqimao/keyboard-pcb-guide)

 m: pick the component up and move it

 g: drag the component up and move it while keeping wires attached to it

 c: copy the component

 e: edit the component

 r: rotate the component

 y: mirror the component

 del: delete the component

 esc: abort!

-w - Begin drawing a wire connection k - Cut a wire and stop drawing it without clicking on an endpoint Ctrl + h - Place a global net
+w - Begin drawing a wire connection

+k - Cut a wire and stop drawing it without clicking on an endpoint

+h - Place a label

+And a lot more shortcuts [here](https://shortcutworld.com/KiCAD/win/KiCAD_Shortcuts)

 Then let's tie UVCC, VCC, and AVCC to +5V, as specified by the datasheet.
 Press P to open the power symbols menu, and select the +5V symbol.